fugu133/GeoMagCpp/README.md

 ### 4. Magnetic flux density calculation of the earth's magnetic field

 The `Igrf` class can calculate the magnetic flux density of the earth's magnetic field using the IGRF-13 model.
-The ECEF Cartesian coordinate system and the WGS84 rotational ellipsoid coordinate system can be used as position information.
+The Geocentric (ECEF) cartesian coordinate system and the Geodetic (WGS84) ellipsoid coordinate system can be used as position information.

 The output flux density vector is in the NED coordinate system and the unit is `T`.